 Truly, fear stalks us all of our lives.
 We either face it or flee it.
 I am a ‘flee-er”.
 When the option is either fight or flight, I run as fast as these old legs will carry me.
 It is my nature.
+There is one impending event from which no one can run – death.
 Regardless of what one overcomes in this life, there is always the ever present promise of death.
 It cannot be avoided.
 Sin is here.
 We will die.
 The end will come and we will face this passage, a passage shrouded in mystery for it carries with it a dark element of the unknown.
 We’ve never actually talked to someone on the other side of death.
-There are many theories about what happens after we die; yet, no one truly knows experientially what happens except those who have experienced it and they simply do not make themselves available to us.
+There are many theories about what happens after we die; yet, no one here truly knows what happens in and after death except those who have experienced it and they simply do not make themselves available to us.
 It’s frustrating.

 Death draws closer every day.
 It is a creeper.
 Our failing memory reminds us.
 Our aching bones taunt us.
 Our stiffening joints and failing eyesight hint at its pending arrival.
 Daily we are wasting away.
 The outer man is in a state of degradation until finally the body dies.
 Consciousness associated with the body stops.
 The end arrives.
 It’s scary.
 Face it.
 Even the strongest man I ever knew who raised me as his own, my 6’5” 200 lb. brother, trembled in the face of it.
 He knew where he was going.
 He trusted in Lord Jesus; yet, as cancer gripped his body and rushed him out of this world, he entrusted to me his fear of this unknown.
 I simply could not fathom my brother Benge fearing anything.
 A new respect for the passage of death was born in me that day.